karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 #### Infinite loading screen, server frozen

 For some reason, your ExpansionMod settings are broken.
-Revert the changes you have made or delete the folder
+Revert the changes you have made or delete the folder.
+Some players reported that issue but infact it was just them not waiting.
+Please be sure it's a real issue and not you not waiting !